-A comprehensive SWPPP has been prepared and submitted to the division for review.
-The permittee must implement the SWPPP as written from commencement of construction activity until final stabilization is complete.
+A comprehensive SWPPP must be prepared and submitted to the division's Nashville Central Office and to the Nashville Environmental Field Office for review at least 30 days prior to recommencing construction.
+Unless the permittee receives notification of SWPPP deficiencies, the permittee must implement the SWPPP as written from commencement of construction activity until final stabilization is complete.
 The permittee must submit a written letter requesting permit termination, per the requirements of section II.B.2 above, to terminate this permit.